 The tough rules of Amazon book reviews.

-This last criteria for having a review rejected in so open to interpretation, and to my chagrin this week, I was caught by its vagueness.
+This last criteria for having a review rejected in so open to interpretation, and to my chagrin, I was caught by its vagueness.

 So what can a self-publisher do about Amazon book reviews?

 While not a perfect solution, here is a way to add reviews to your new book page, and surprisingly, the solution is supplied by Amazon.

 You need to have an Amazon Author page to do this, so if you don’t have one already, go to Amazon Author Central to set up your page.

 Once logged in, you can do a lot to change your author bio, profile images, add social media and blog feeds, as well as book trailer videos.